gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 but requires an extension of the resolve() method, which must be implemented by the user ( see [part one of this series](https://code.gematik.de/tech/2025/12/22/fhir-path-in-demis-part1.html)).

-For each scenario in the rule tree, we generate matching FHIRPath expressions and apply them to the message under review.
+For each scenario in the rule tree, we generate matching FHIRPath expressions and external checks and apply them to the message under review.
 Because the rule tree—unlike the RKI table—does not allow duplicate scenarios, we reduce the number of checks to the minimum necessary.